 MR. STANTON: I agree with you.
 But the thing about these two are, and I'm not projecting any, but if they are, they are the first to come to the table.
 It's been my mantra from the beginning, get your application in.
 Get it in, because every time one is added, it becomes part of the matrix that we have to look at.
 And schools, if you ain't heard, schools, density, parking are big for us, period.
-So I don't to -- you know, hey, these -- they're lucky.
+So I don't to -you know, hey, these -- they're lucky.
 They got to the table first.
 I had a problem until I didn't hear the problem.
 And this is in my -- I mean, directly in my neighborhood.
-I could walk to these homes right here, and I am very concerned with density, but I'm more concerned when they don't know about everybody else after these two, but these two got to the gate first, and like I said, the pioneers, you know, hey -- the bird gets the worm.
+I could walk to these homes right here, and I am very concerned with density, but I'm more concerned when they don't communicate which is not the problem here.
+You see what I'm saying?
+Now, I don't know about everybody else after these two, but these two got to the gate first, and like I said, the pioneers, you know, hey -- the bird gets the worm.